danilosilvadev/rxreactjs/README.md

 # RxReactJS

-RxReactJS is a new way of create a single source of truth without use redux, mobx or some of those well knew alternatives.
-It just uses rxjs plus high order components to compose your single state observable.
-To use it is not required to know rxjs, you just call 2 functions(one to share data, and another to receive) and that is it.
+RxReactJS is a new way of creating a single source of truth without using redux, mobx or some of those well-known alternatives.
+It uses rxjs plus high order components to compose your single state observable.
+To use it is not required to know rxjs, you just need to call 2 functions (one to share data, and another to receive it) and that's it.

 ### Installation: